fossasia/wp-rotatingtweets/readme.txt

 If this is the case, the first thing to check is that you have upgraded your template or your plug-in to the latest version.

+If this still doesn't work, please let me know which plug-in or template is causing the problem and I'll see if I can build a fix into the next version of Rotating Tweets.
 == Upgrade notice ==
 = 1.3.12 =
 Includes an important upgrade needed for Rotating Tweets to keep working after March 2013.
 Supports version 1.1 of the Twitter API.
 Fixed problem with hashtags.

 == Changelog ==
 = 1.3.12 =
 Removes accents from screen names (and otherwise cleans them up).
 Add test option (currently for shortcodes only) to access favorites.
+Solves clash between PECL OAuth library and the Rotating Tweets OAuth library.

 = 1.3.11 =
 Supports cyrillic hashtags!